r-wenger/Pickshift/README.md

 - pickshift.py <br>
 It corresponds to the main source code that has to be run once the Anaconda environment is created and the configuration file parameterized.

-Here is a link to download those three files:
-[link]

 ### Video tutorial

 This video explains how to use PickShift.
 We recommend watching it.